Last updated: 2025-10-06

 Payment imports require the software licences for invoicing and accounting in Fortnox.

-Supplier bill export requires the software licence for invoicing in Fortnox.
+Settlement export and invoice export require the software licence for invoicing in Fortnox.

 Web browser